 To help protect the wealth of natural resources found here, in 2010 Bolivia passed its so-called “Law of the Rights of Mother Earth” which aims to offer similar legal protection to nature as is afforded to the human population.
-As a result, Bolivia is one of a tiny minority of countries which is actively protecting its wilderness areas with such vehemence.
+As a result, Bolivia is one of a tiny minority of countries that is actively protecting its wilderness areas with such vehemence.

-Added to this ethnic mix come those of Spanish origin, descendants of the Conquistadors that arrived in the 16th century, as well as Afro-Americans descended from the slaves the Conquistadors brought with them to work in the fields.
+Added to this ethnic mix come those of Spanish origin, descendants of the Conquistadors that arrived in the 16th century, as well as Afro-Americans, descended from the slaves the Conquistadors brought with them to work in the fields.

 All this has created a huge cultural melting pot, with very fine gradations and clearly observable differences even over small geographic distances.

 Despite all the natural resources, life in Bolivia hasn’t always been easy.
 Political and civil unrest has become a recurrent theme in Bolivian society, with numerous coups that have occurred over the years, not to mention the various politicians that have bowed out in response to alleged fraud.

 Today, much of Bolivia is painfully poor.
 The Index of Economic Freedom has classed Bolivia as economically “repressed” and it has been estimated that 23% of the Bolivian population suffers from malnutrition.
 On the upside, Bolivia has a growing economy and income from tourists makes up an important part of the country’s income.
 Your tourist dollars therefore really can help to make a difference in people’s lives here.